smartscenes/multiscan/web-ui/web-server/README.md

     ```
     npm start
     ```
-By default web-ui will start at `http://localhost:3030/`.
+By default web server will start at `http://localhost:3030/`.

 ### Link Staged Scans
 In order to make web-ui has access to staged scans, such as preview video, thumbnail images, etc. we need to create symbolic links to the `staging` directory.
 By following the command lines below: